Skip to content

 The Full Harley Quinn Rebirth Era

-This is when the Dark Nights: Metal event took place (reading order here).
-That event is led by Barbatos, the dark god who plans to unleash darkness across every Earth.
+This is when the Dark Nights: Metal event took place.
+That event is led by Barbatos, the dark god who plans to unleash darkness across every Earths.
 Stopping him will change the DC Universe forever.
 Optional for Harley, but the Suicide Squad did its part.

-Amanda Conner and Jimmy Palmiotti left Harley Quinn with issue #34.
-Writer Frank Tieri and artist Inaki Miranda took over for 8 issues, then Christopher Sebela and illustrated by Mirka Andolfo took care of the next two issues before Sam Humphries and artist John Timms became the new regular creative team on the series.
+The original creative team of Amanda Conner and Jimmy Palmiotti concluded their run with issue #34 (before Death Metal).
+Following their departure, Frank Tieri and artist Inaki Miranda took over for eight issues, introducing new storylines and perspectives on Harley’s adventures.
+Subsequently, Christopher Sebela, with artwork by Mirka Andolfo, helmed the next two issues, before Sam Humphries and returning artist John Timms became the new regular creative team for the series.

-Heroes in Crisis Icon Reading OrderTom King’s 2018-19 event Heroes in Crisis (reading order here) takes place at the Sanctuary, an ultra-secret hospital for superheroes and reformed supervillains who’ve been traumatized by crime-fighting and cosmic combat.
-But something goes inexplicably wrong when many patients wind up dead, with two well-known operators as the prime suspects: Harley Quinn and Booster Gold!
+Heroes in Crisis Icon Reading OrderTom King’s 2018-19 event Heroes in Crisis takes place at the Sanctuary, an ultra-secret hospital for superheroes and reformed supervillains who’ve been traumatized by crime-fighting and cosmic combat.
+But something goes inexplicably wrong when many patients wind up dead.
+Harley Quinn and Booster Gold emerge as the prime suspects, creating tension and raising questions about accountability, mental health, and trust within the superhero community.

 Batman Icon Reading OrderWhen James Tynion IV became the main writer of Batman (more on that here), Harley Quinn became a recurring character in the series.

-The event of Future State is set in the aftermath of the “Dark Nights: Death Metal” storyline, and takes place in a “possible future” of the DC Universe.
+The event of Future State is set in the aftermath of the “Dark Nights: Death Metal” storyline.
+The event explores a “possible future” of the DC Universe, presenting alternate timelines and character developments that may or may not come to pass in the main continuity.

 • Future State: Dark Detective